 A sock posse, a Mad Libs RSVP, and a couple of mohawks #Wedding Porn#colored crinoline#invitations#jewish#mohawk#rainbow#role playing games#socks July 16 2012 | Catherine Clark bijouxandbits Darcy and Charles have a stripey sock gathering mid-wedding.
 Photo by madlove photography This Monday brings us a slew of reader submissions including these dancing machines, a stripey sock brigade, a couple of mohawks, and a movie poster invitation.
 It may be Monday, but at least we have each other and these awesome photos.
 Check out what Pinterest, The Tribe, and the Offbeat Flickr Pool have gifted us this week.
 Someone got a little romantic with their Mad Libs-style RSVP.
 Photo by A Hazard GAH this D&D feather bouquet from Petrat13 rocks!
 Check out Flickr user Megan's vintage-style dessert table.
 Adorable.
 Photo by Sheila Teruty This photo totally makes me LOL.
 Bella and Rocco's Papa G knows how to chill and grill while cooking for their wedding.
 Photo by Antonia Levy of Avette Photography Related Post Becky & Pat's destination brewery wedding in Milwaukee These two live in Boston, but decided to celebrate where they met: Milwaukee, Wisconsin!
 What better way to celebrate a brewery town than by having...
 Read more Tribesmaid Ayla and her mohawked groom take to the dance floor.
 Veronica and Daniel created this vintage-style movie poster from their shared talents as an illustrator and an indie director, respectively.
 Click these super-duper Clicky Links: What we've pinned this week: Superhero boutinnieres, Stormtrooper nails and some DIY prosecco popsicles.
 Massachusetts Representative Barney Frank wed his boyfriend Jim Ready last Sunday.
 Frank became the first member of congress to marry someone of the same sex.
 The Centers for Disease Control revealed their own "Oh Shit Kit."
 See it here.
 Dollar Store Crafts featured this kind of adorable bottle cap necklace.
 I'm thinking DIY funky necklace for bridesmaids?
 They just look fun.
 Offbeat Home is talking about how to budget and save money while still having a life.
 There's never a better time to think about your budget than wedding planning time, eh?
 Find us on Twitter, Facebook, Pinterest, and Flickr!
 Want to see yourself in our Monday Montage?
 Submit your photos to the Offbeat Bride Flickr Pool.
 (Oh, and don't forget to credit your photographer!)
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Dagny & Charlie's toys noise and tattoos goofball wedding NEXT The electronic wedding hacks: Choosing your online wedding planning tools Show/Hide comments [ 9 ] Papa G is awesomesauce.
 The poster is incredible.
 The table…I want!
 You guys make me love Mondays. 🙂 2 agree Reply I want that vintage table and I love the Mad Libs RSVP cards.
 I may steal that idea.
 Reply Socks! hey hey hey stripey Socks!
 Reply Hah, I recognize those stripes from Sock Dreams!
 Reply Yay Ayla!
 What a gorgeous wedding that was 😀 2 agree Reply Those socks are SO cute, and that movie poster is *fantastic*. (and, my little rsvp card making Monday Montage on Offbeat Bride is, quite possibly, the most gratifying moment of this pre-wedding prep – i am not joking!)
 2 agree Reply It's silly how excited I am to be in the Monday montage 😀 1 agrees Reply me too! =0) 1 agrees Reply That's gorgeous.
 I love the idea of a mad libs RSVP too, very cute.
 Plus, the splash of colour under the white dress?
 Brilliant!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.